Diyckstra/terraform-provider-deyckstra/website/docs/d/ami.md

 layout: "aws"
 page_title: "aws_ami"
 description: |-
-  Get information on an Amazon Machine Image (AMI).
+  Provides information about an Amazon Machine Image (AMI).
 ---

 [describe-images]: https://docs.k2.cloud/en/api/ec2/images/DescribeImages.html

 # Data Source: aws_ami

-Use this data source to get the ID of a registered image for use in other resources.
+Provides information about the ID of a registered image for use in other resources.

 ## Example Usage